The winery and the vineyard

 The grapevine, on the blessed hill

 All the attention is given to the grapevine.
-Since his arrival on the Vila Dobrușa estate, in 2010, the French oenologist Ghislain Moritz, together with the agronomist Gheorghe Lixandru, dedicated all his energy to working the land by tilling between the rows and the grapevines, in order to eliminate the herbicides and synthetic fertilizers and in order to increase the interventions during the works done when the grapevine is green, thus allowing the grapevine to return the largest number of the soil’s characteristics.
+The Oenological Council, together with the agronomist engineer Marius Gaidanof, devotes all his energy to work the land by tilling between the rows and the grapevines, in order to eliminate the herbicides and synthetic fertilizers and in order to increase the interventions during the works done when the grapevine is green, thus allowing the grapevine to return the largest number of the soil’s characteristics.
 The wine’s traceability is absolute.
 Each parcel was identified with care and capitalized on.

 The winemaking process